taviso/123elf/README.md

 |--|--|--|--|
 | Interactive, live updating charts. | Context sensitive help. | Configurable graphs. | Working with multiple sheets.

+See more screenshots and gifs in the [wiki](https://github.com/taviso/123elf/wiki/Getting-Started).

 ## Building

 ### Dependencies